merenlab/anvio/anvio/docs/programs/anvi-gen-function-matrix.md

 {{ codestart }}
 anvi-gen-function-matrix -i %(internal-genomes)s \
                          --annotation-source COG20_FUNCTION \
                          --output-file-prefix MY-GENOMES \
                          --groups-txt groups.txt
 {{ codestop }}

-which would generate an additional file in your work directory of type %(functional-enrichment-txt)s:
+which would generate an additional file in your work directory, `MY-GENOMES-FUNCTIONAL-ENRICHMENT.txt`, of type %(functional-enrichment-txt)s.

-* MY-GENOMES-FUNCTIONAL-ENRICHMENT.txt